Higdan History, Family Crest & Coats of Arms

 His exact birth location is unknown, but believed to be somewhere in the west of England.
-He is best remembered as the author of Polychronicon a long chronicle written in Latin which became very popular in the 15th century after it was translated into English in the late 14th century.
+He is best remembered as the author of Polychronicon, a long chronicle originally written in Latin which became very popular in the 15th century after it was translated into English in the late 14th century.

 Early History of the Higdan family

 This web page shows only a small excerpt of our Higdan research.
-Another 217 words (16 lines of text) covering the years 1273, 1379, 1364, 1640, 1749, 1693, 1715, 1682, 1684, 1688, 1533, 1495, 1539 and 1505 are included under the topic Early Higdan History in all our PDF Extended History products and printed products wherever possible.
+Another 135 words (10 lines of text) covering the years 1273, 1379, 1364, 1640, 1749, 1693, 1715, 1682, 1684, 1688, 1533, 1495, 1539 and 1505 are included under the topic Early Higdan History in all our PDF Extended History products and printed products wherever possible.

 Higdan Spelling Variations

 Higdan has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Higdan have been found, including Higdon, Higden, Hygdon, Hygden and others.

 Early Notables of the Higdan family (pre 1700)

 Another 94 words (7 lines of text) are included under the topic Early Higdan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Higdan family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Higdans to arrive on North American shores: Peter Higdon, who sailed to Massachusetts in 1635; Thomas Higden to Maryland in 1721; Benjamin Higdens settled at Trinity Bay Newfoundland in 1765; and George Higdon at Trinity Bay in 1831..